infil00p/infil00p/README.md

 _“Jack of all trades master of none, though oftentimes better than master of one.”_

 I'm Joe, and I write code.
 I tend to work on projects and platforms that other people don't seem to want to work on, namely Windows Desktop development, and Android Development.
-This tendency has also made it so that I'm basically unemployable in my local job market due to my unique experience not being what employers are looking for.
-Therefore, I started a company called [BaseWeight](https://baseweight.ai) that specializes in AI development on Mobile and Edge devices.
+I started a company called [BaseWeight](https://baseweight.ai) that specializes in AI development on Mobile and Edge devices.

 <img src="https://github-readme-stats.vercel.app/api/top-langs?username=infil00p&show_icons=true&locale=en&layout=compact&theme=chartreuse-dark" alt="ovi" />